Purple Rain Cocktail

 Step eight

-Cap the shaker and shake for 30 seconds.
+Place the lid on the shaker and shake vigorously for 30 seconds.

 Step nine

-Add extra ice cubes in the glass and pour the contents in a Tom Collins glass.
-See the recipe card below for two variations to this recipe.
+Add extra ice cubes to the glass and pour the contents into a Tom Collins glass.
+See the recipe card below for two variations of this recipe.

 I’ve pictured the three different ways I’ve mixed the Purple Rain.
 The front cocktail in the tall glass is the main recipe below.

 Look at the deep purple color.
 YUM!!
-Notice that by the ice cubes the cocktail looks almost teal, but below the cubes, it’s a nice deep purple.
+Notice that by the ice cubes, the cocktail looks almost teal, but below the cubes, it’s a lovely deep purple.

 For a deeper purple color pictured in the double old fashioned glass below, use a full ounce of grenadine, as I call for in the two variations below.

-Bubble martini glass with the purple drink in front of the other two glassesPin
+The bubble martini glass filled with the purple cocktail in front of the other two in vertical view

 Which one of these purple rain cocktail variations do I prefer?
 I can’t play favorites!
 They are my “babies”!

-I hope you enjoyed this recipe.
+I hope you enjoyed this purple rain cocktail recipe.
 I enjoyed drinking it! 🙂

 And as always, may all your dishes/drinks be delish!